 Break things up in chunks.

 Gather your supplies one day, then create on another.
 Take pics on yet another.
 And save the editing and writing for night time.
-My most successful posts have taken many days to implement because I’ve given them the time needed.
+My most successful posts have taken many days to implement because I’ve given them the time needed ‘to bake!’

-But that doesn’t help if you need blog content now, does it? #13 will save your blog…
+But this doesn’t help if you need blog content now, does it? #13 will save your blog…

 13. Take pictures daily